 Companies stepping into the process of team extension often fail to realize at the outset that outsourcing providers are not created equal.
 Software development firms actually vary in terms of function and intention: some act more as software vendors geared towards creating the actual software solutions; Other staffing providers are focused on meeting the required manpower and then leave it at that.
-For many companies, though, this is not the partnership they envisioned.
+For many enterprises, though, this is not the partnership they envisioned.

 Instead, what most companies need is a healthy collaboration with a real software development team extension provider.
-What sets software development companies apart is their deep understanding of the broad picture.
+What sets a software development company apart as an outsourcing provider is their deep understanding of the broad picture.
 Being in the industry themselves, they know the whole development life cycle, can step in when issues arise or when they see you taking the wrong path, and are able to give expert advice.
 And that changes everything.

-It's important to partner with a team augmentation provider that maintains the same high standards as you do to align expectations when running dayto-day operations, assessing skill levels, and evaluating solution quality.
+It's also important to partner with a team augmentation provider that maintains the same high standards as you do so that both parties' expectations are aligned when it comes to running day-to-day operations, assessing skill levels, and evaluating the quality of the solution.
 Also, don't hire a firm that only offers software development.
-You want to make sure you choose a full-service outsourcing company that has the capability to understand your business and technical needs and turn them into requirements with business analysts, or into intuitive and user-oriented designs with UI/UX experts.
-Look for people who will not blindly execute what you've written down on paper, but rather help your software evolve into the product that you have envisioned.
+You want to make sure you choose a full-service outsourcing company that has the capability to understand your needs and turn them into requirements with business analysts, or into beautiful and user-oriented designs with designers and UI/UX experts.
+Look for people who will not just blindly execute what you've laid down on paper, but will help your project evolve into the software product that you have in mind.

-Other key services that you should consider in your provider search are code reviews, manual QA, automated QA, SysOps, UI/ UX design, Scrum master, among others.
+Other key services that you should consider in your provider search are code reviews, manual QA, automated QA, SysOps, customer care, UI/UX design, among others.
 Keep in mind that developers are creative people, but they are not the best people to design a new interface or to understand the full picture of the business logic behind your choices.
 For these, you would need higher levels of IT talent.
 If you don't have the expertise of senior software architects, business analysts, or UI designers in your core team, make sure that the company you choose is able to add these crucial skills to your extended team.